cantino/mcfly/README.md

 <img src="/docs/iterm2.jpeg" alt="iterm2 UI instructions">

 ## Settings

+Settings, in particular the interface colors, may be configured in [`~/.mcfly/mcfly.toml`](https://github.com/cantino/mcfly/blob/crossterm-and-colors/mcfly.example.toml).

-A number of settings can be set via environment variables.
+A number of settings can also be set via environment variables.
 To set a setting you should add the following snippets to your `~/.bashrc` / `~/.zshrc` / `~/.config/fish/config.fish`.

 ### Light Mode
-To swap the color scheme for use in a light terminal, set the environment variable `MCFLY_LIGHT`.
+To swap the default color scheme for use in a light terminal, set the environment variable `MCFLY_LIGHT`.

 bash / zsh:
 ```bash